R4DDER5/CZ/project-scope.md

 * __Objective 2__
   * Accommodate design for a clean, modern recruitment portal, with the ability to switch between mutliple designs.
-  * Deliver a seamless and engaging candidate experience on behalf of a client.
+  * Deliver a seamless and engaging candidate experience on behalf of any clients.
   * Deliver services for a wide range of sectors and clients accurately and efficiently.

 * __Objective 3__